LucidityWaver/ICA40511-Keywords/Beginning PHP.md

 A short-echo command can be found in php in two forms. `<? ?>` and `<=? ?>`.
 The first of these is not recommended.

-`<=? ?>` can be used when you know that only php versions 5.4 and above will be used. [more information](http://programmers.stackexchange.com/a/151694).
+`<=? ?>` can be used when you know that only php versions 5.4 and above will be used.
+[Click here for more information](http://programmers.stackexchange.com/a/151694).

 Like Java, php statements end with a semi-colon `;`